-The Academy will ensure that whole school awareness training will take place yearly and when a children with a specific medical need is inducted to the school.
-This should include the contents of this policy, and awareness of common conditions such as asthma allergies, epilepsy and diabetes.
-This training will be carried out by specialists sought by the school through the school nurse.
+The School will ensure that whole school awareness training will take place every year.
+This should include the contents of this policy, and awareness of common conditions such as asthma, allergies, epilepsy and diabetes.

-It is recognised that it is not a requirement to have specific training to administer non-prescribed medications such as pain relief or antihistamines.
+It is recognised that it is not a requirement to have specific training to administer nonprescribed medications such as pain relief or antihistamines.

-The medicine box is kept in the First Aid Room in the Main Office and all staff who work in this area must be aware of:-
+The medicine box is kept in the Admin office and all staff who work in this area must be aware of: -